dottjt/broccoli-co/README.md

 I know, folks.

-It all sounds very wanky, but I think these are the reasons why the website feels so... complete.
+It all sounds very wanky, but I think these are the reasons why the website feels so... complete on a subconscious level.

 # UX TWEAKS